|

 I am pleased to say that one of my

 photographs has been used.
-I took a modern view of Pillory Street (below) - featuring
+I took a more modern view of Pillory Street (right) - featuring

-what is now Christians, the home furnishings and rooms shop, but which many people may know as P.H.Chesters the
+what is now Christians, the home furnishings and rooms shop, and Pockets, the

 Museum, featuring Nantwich pubs.
 My picture contrasted the modern-day view with